 Concerned that your computer may have a virus?
 Click here for an in-depth support guide for the Microsoft Malicious Software Removal Tool created by Microsoft.

 If you find that you are still experiencing problems after following the steps listed in this guide, then it may be time to call in a professional.

 We recommend that you entrust your PC(s) only to certified IT specialists who possess the specialist training needed to perform the clean-up quickly and professionally.
 While choosing a cheaper, less experienced vendor may be a tempting option, doing so puts your computer at risk of data breach and file loss, which is rarely worth the risk in the long-term.

 How do you protect against malware?

 Conventional wisdom dictates that the best offence is a good defense.
 This all-too common adage is as true for computers as it is for other parts of life.

 Taking proactive measures to protect against malware and other threats is the best way to ensure that they never get installed on your computer and harm it in any way.
 To assist you in this process, we have listed the top three actions that you can take today to protect your computer against malware threats.

 How can you protect your device from strangers?

-Using an advanced privacy technology there are filters you can use on your computer to ensure your information remains private and confidential.
+Using an advanced privacy technology there are filters you can use on your computer security to ensure your information remains private and confidential.
 This works perfectly with office settings, your personal device daily or when travelling, financial institutions or healthcare providers.
-One of the most popular and effective one in the market are the Best Privacy filters from Vista protect, the best way to protect your screen !!

 Keep up to date